K8MacEl/TechMatch/README.md

 This project uses Express, Node.js, and MongoDB as well as OAuth Middleware for the login requirements.
 Additinally, CSS and HTML were used for content.

-This project iS s CRUD project, the user may CREATE a profile as well as many projects, the user may READ profiles and projects, the user may UPDATE projects, and the user may DELETE their profile.
+This project is s CRUD project, the user may CREATE a profile as well as many projects, the user may READ profiles and projects, the user may UPDATE projects, and the user may DELETE their profile.

 ## Getting Started